 September 29, 2021

-The authors reviewed biomedical literature to identify all studies in which the effects of diet and lifestyle modifications and pharmacotherapeutic interventions were examined for conservative or preservative management of chronic kidney disease.
+Kalantar-Zadeh and others also are studying diet modifications as a key component of successful CKD management.
+They reviewed biomedical literature to identify all studies in which the effects of diet and lifestyle modifications and pharmacotherapeutic interventions were examined for conservative or preservative management of chronic kidney disease.

-In a 2020 New England Journal of Medicine editorial “Ensuring choice for people with kidney failure — dialysis, supportive care, and hope,” Kalantar and colleagues highlighted the need for clinicians to fully present opportunities and ethical choices to patients who face end-stage renal disease.
+In a 2020 New England Journal of Medicine editorial, “Ensuring choice for people with kidney failure — dialysis, supportive care, and hope,” he and colleagues highlighted the need for clinicians to fully present opportunities and ethical choices to patients who face end-stage renal disease.

-In another New England Journal of Medicine article, “Nutritional Management of Chronic Kidney Disease,” Kalantar addressed the long-term negative impact of high protein diets and highlighted the need for better nutritional management in patients with CKD.
+In another New England Journal of Medicine article, “Nutritional Management of Chronic Kidney Disease,” Kalantar addresses the long-term negative impact of high protein diets and highlighted the need for better nutritional management in patients with CKD.

-In the recent Lancet article, Kalantar says there has been growing recognition that conservative management, including with kidney-preserving approaches and without dialysis, is a viable patient-centered treatment option for many people with chronic kidney disease.
+In the recent Lancet article, Kalantar-Zadeh says there has been growing recognition that conservative management, including with kidney-preserving approaches and without dialysis, is a viable patient-centered treatment option for many people with chronic kidney disease.

 UCI Health is the clinical enterprise of the University of California, Irvine, and the only academic health system in Orange County.
 Patients can access UCI Health at primary and specialty care offices across Orange County and at its main campus, UCI Medical Center in Orange, Calif.
-The 418-bed acute care hospital, listed among America’s Best Hospitals by U.S. News & World Report for 21 consecutive years, provides tertiary and quaternary care, ambulatory and specialty medical clinics, behavioral health and rehabilitation services.
+The 459-bed acute care hospital, listed among America’s Best Hospitals by U.S. News & World Report for 21 consecutive years, provides tertiary and quaternary care, ambulatory and specialty medical clinics, behavioral health and rehabilitation services.
 UCI Medical Center is home to Orange County’s only National Cancer Institute-designated comprehensive cancer center, high-risk perinatal/neonatal program and American College of Surgeons-verified Level I adult and Level II pediatric trauma center and regional burn center.
 UCI Health serves a region of nearly 4 million people in Orange County, western Riverside County and southeast Los Angeles County.
 Follow us on Facebook, Instagram, LinkedIn and Twitter.